sungsoo-ahn/2025/_posts/2025-04-28-feature-geometry.md

 ## Random Unembeddings Exhibit Similar Geometry

-Here, we show that under the [*whitening transformation*](https://en.wikipedia.org/wiki/Whitening_transformation), even random (untrained) unembeddings exhibit the same geometry as the trained ones.
-This gives more empirical evidence that the orthogonality and polytope findings are not novel and do not "emerge" during the training of a language model.
+Here, we show that under the [*whitening transformation*](https://en.wikipedia.org/wiki/Whitening_transformation), even random (completely untrained) unembeddings exhibit similar geometry as the trained ones.
+This gives more empirical evidence that the orthogonality and polytope findings are trivially true and do not "emerge" during the training of a language model.

 {% include figure.html path="assets/img/2025-04-28-feature-geometry/7.jpg" class="img-fluid"%}
 <div class="caption">